-The Indonesian Bali is nicknamed the Island of the Gods for many good reasons.
-The glorious temples, exciting water sports, unique culture, pulsating night scene, beautiful beaches, and stunning scenery could easily make you feel as though you were in heaven.
+Bali is nicknamed the Island of the Gods for many reasons.
+The glorious temples, unique culture, pulsating night scene, beautiful beaches, and stunning scenery could easily make you feel as though you are in heaven.

 There’s plenty to do outdoors and indoors and, with something for all weather conditions, ages, and interests, there never needs to be a dull moment in Bali.

-The island is, however, fairly big, so knowing where to start can give you grief when making your travel plans.
-You don’t want to move across the island to find out you missed out on a real gem.
+The island is fairly big, so knowing where to start can give you grief .
+You don’t want to miss out on any hidden gems!

-That’s where we can help!
-Our expert team have put together the ultimate list of the best places to visit in Bali to make sure that you don’t miss a thing.
+Our expert team have put together the ultimate list of places to visit in Bali to make sure that you don’t miss a thing.